 Why This Rigor Pays Off

 Three reasons.
 First, adoption is no longer the bottleneck; integration and accountability are.
-As AI spreads across functions, governance is what separates sustainable value from one-off experiments.
+As AI spreads across business functions, governance is what separates sustainable value from one-off experiments.
 Second, breach and compliance risk are real; 2024 data shows breach costs climbing, and the EU AI Act adds teeth to enforcement.
 Third, contracts outlast hype cycles.
 A clear, fair agreement reduces surprises, speeds delivery, and keeps leverage balanced if priorities shift.

-Bottom line
+Bottom Line

 If a clause feels too vague, it probably is.
 Tighten it.
 If a promise sounds magical, ground it in metrics.
 Your contract with AI development companies should do three things: